jephbayf1986/JustDeclare/README.md

 # dotValidate
 dotValidate is a syntactically simple way to declare validation rules in Dot Net!

+The package is designed to create clear, human readable rules to help make code more manageable.
+The technical design was inspired by the way [Shouldly](https://github.com/shouldly/shouldly) uses expressions to handle multiple rule declarations.

 ## How to Use

 ### Installation